moustacheful/taocupao_app_nerves/README.md

 #### Remote deployment

-Will use `~/.ssh/taocupao` private key.
+Will use `keys/taocupao.pem` private key.
-Public keys should go on the `keys` directory and will all be included automatically.
+Public keys should go on the `keys` directory and will all be included automatically (as long as they have a `.pub` extension).

 ```bash
 env MIX_TARGET=rpi mix firmware
 env MIX_TARGET=rpi ./upload.sh
 ```

-### Configuration

-Secrets are passed through the `secrets.exs` file within `/config` directory.

-Copy and rename `secrets.exs.example` for an example of what to setup.

 ## Targets